 As a rental owner in Jacksonville , you can experience several benefits from collecting a security deposit from a tenant.
 Security deposits can:

 The tenant must be informed of any changes governing the terms of the security deposit or its movement to a new location.
-A landlord must provide the tenant a written notice within 30 days.
+A landlord must provide the tenant with written notice within 30 days.

 Under Florida’s landlord-tenant laws, a walk-through inspection is not required.
 The inspection evaluates the condition of the property.
+However, if a Florida landlord wishes to do so while the rental unit is occupied, the landlord must notify the tenant.

 The tenant’s security deposit will be transferred to the new rental owner.
 This also includes reassigning the duties and responsibilities of the previous rental owner existing under the present lease contract.